stutichugh/stutichugh.github.io/_posts/2023-07-09-zakirkhan.md

 Zakir Khan has been showing up on my reels a bunch so I thought I will finally pick a Saturday and watch his prime special.
 I think he is witty but loses momentum towards the end.
 Nonetheless there were some very good punchlines and observations.

-The most relatable bit that initially attracted me to the special was him giving women's perpspective when it comes to liking a boy:
+The most relatable bit that initially attracted me to the special was him giving women's perspective when it comes to liking a boy:
-_apna lowest hit kar jat hai_ , and then they snap, _iska ab hogya_🙅 *hairflip* 💁 haha
+_apna lowest hit kar jati hai_ , and then they snap, _iska ab hogya_🙅 *hairflip* 💁 haha

 Here are my other favs: